OPE statistics from higher-point crossing: The Virasoro Crossing Kernel and k -point Crossing

 The previous section considered the six-point function of six quasi-primary operators $O$ decomposed in \emph{global} conformal blocks.
 This analysis allowed us to extract results for the averaged non-Gaussianities of OPE coefficients involving quasi-primary states.
 In two dimensions, however, the Virasoro algebra allows us to decompose our correlation functions in terms of \emph{Virasoro}-primaries $\mathcal{O}$, and the OPE coefficients involving Virasoro primaries can and will have different statistics.

 One of the main obstacles when generalizing the global conformal analysis to the Virasoro case is that closed-form expressions for the Virasoro conformal blocks are only known in exceptional cases.
 The most effective way to compute Virasoro blocks is numerically \cite{Zamolodchikov:1984eqp,zamo,Hadasz:2009db,Cho:2017oxl}, but even then, it remains challenging to formulate crossing symmetry using them.
 Moreover, since the Virasoro conformal blocks do not satisfy simple differential equations like their global counterparts, the analysis of the previous section can not be generalized.
-Fortunately, there is another method -- based on the crossing kernel -- that allows us to extract OPE statistics \cite{Collier:2019weq}, and remarkably, this method does not require prior knowledge of the blocks.
+Fortunately, there is another method -- based on the crossing kernel -- that allows us to extract OPE statistics \cite{Collier:2019weq}, and remarkably, this method does not require prior knowledge of the blocks.\footnote{See \cite{Kusuki:2019gjs} for a previous discussion of this method for higher-point correlation functions.}

 We start by writing the six-point function of Virasoro primaries in two different star channel decompositions (see the rightmost and leftmost diagrams in Figure \ref{six-pointkernel})

 In this expression, $\clf^{(i)} = \clf^{(i)}(P_\clw,P_\clx,P_\cly; P_1,P_2,P_3; x_1\cdots w_2)$ denotes the Virasoro conformal block associated to the six-point OPE densities